Zettlr/zettlr-docs/docs/en/reference/settings.md

 ![settings_export.png](../img/settings_export.png)

 The export tab allows you to tweak all preferences concerning how your files are exported.
-To the left you have options concerning the Zettelkasten functionality.

-Selecting "Remove ZKN IDs from files" makes Zettlr remove all IDs that it finds in your files prior to export.
-"Remove tags from files" does the same but with tags.

-> We recommend leaving the option to remove Zettelkasten IDs from your files off unless you know what you are doing.
-Some websites produce links that contain 14 consecutive digits, and Zettlr will only stroll through the files removing everything your ID regular expression will detect, so it may break links!
-One way to work around this may be to use an ID pattern that is unique enough (e.g., with a specific prefix) that Zettlr will not remove anything else.
-Specifying a pattern and a regular expression is explained in the next section.

 Below these options you can choose what to do with internal links (by default they are encapsulated in `[[` and `]]`).
 The first option completely removes them, the second only removes the link formatting, while the last option leaves them alone.